 Work out the amount of Australian tax payable on each class of foreign income.
-This is done by multiplying Albert's ANFI-worked out at step 6-by his average rate of Australian tax-worked out at step 3-for each class of income.
+This is done by multiplying Albert's ANFI - worked out at step 6 - by his average rate of Australian tax - worked out at step 3 - for each class of income.

-Foreign income that has borne foreign tax is eligible for a foreign tax credit.
 For each class of income the credit is the lesser of the foreign tax paid, or the Australian tax payable ascertained by applying the average rate of Australian tax to the adjusted net foreign income of that class.